spectrum-finance/ergo-dex/protocols/LqMiningSimple.md

 _Notes_:
 * If the user wants to add more LQ tokens, a new "Staking bundle" will be released
-* New "Staking bundle" **can't be released until all previous epochs are compounded**
 * Amount of received Bundle Key Tokens C is 0x7fffffffffffffffL - 1L

 #### Reward